Note my facts here come from The History of Halloween from History.com

 When my kids were little I made their costumes most years and we had a lot of fun with Halloween as a family.
 In the 1990’s when my kids were young, trick or treating was still safe and the school always had a special event with costumes.

 Today fewer kids wander the neighborhoods, but with Covid it’s hard to imagine that communities and malls will be holding their annual gatherings.
-I feel so sad for the little kids of 2020.

 The History of Holidays